tlevine/www.thomaslevine.com/content/!/about/blah.md

-Thomas creates [adjective] performances for specialized audiences that provoke inquiry into the political origins of present realities and exploration of alternative or conflicting realities.
+Thomas creates political performances for specialized audiences that provoke inquiry into the origins of present realities and that call attention to the complexities of social inertia.

-He seeks to
+conflict-based enlightenment